Patient Information Related to Coronavirus

 1. Screening during scheduling phone call and registration for MAO Patients and Visitors:

-b.
-Have you had contact with anyone in the past 14 days who has been quarantined or placed on home or self -monitoring or has been ill with a fever, cough or difficulty breathing due to possible exposure to COVID-19?
+- Do you have knowledge that you had contact with anyone in the past 30 days who has been quarantined or placed on home or self -monitoring or has been ill with a fever, cough or difficulty breathing due to possible exposure to COVID-19?
 Has any family member or close friend tested positive for COVID-19?

-If the patient answers YES to any of the questions above, the patient will not receive any services and they are to be instructed to return to their vehicles, call our office to reschedule their appointment and call their primary healthcare provider.
-A minimum of 14 DAYS is required before rescheduling any appointment.
+If the patient answers YES to any of the questions above, the patient will not receive any services and they will be instructed to return to their vehicles, call our office to reschedule their appointment and call their primary healthcare provider.
+A minimum of 14 days is required before rescheduling the appointment.

 2. Changes to our visitor policy: